Employee journey mapping: shaping new work practices

 In this article we will cover the following questions:

-- What is employee experience?
+- What is employee journey?
 And why is it important?

-- What are the different concepts of employee experience?
+- What are the different concepts of employee journey?

-- How can you research and improve employee experience?
+- How can you research and improve employee journey?

 When we scroll through our LinkedIn timeline, our favorite blogs, or flick through our monthly subscribed magazines, we read countless posts and articles on new promising management trends.
 We read the multiple articles on the pros and cons of working remotely, and see a lot of advice on how to work most efficiently or how to attract the best talent.